(Hybrid, Full-Time Position in Los Angeles, CA)

 - Public speaking: presentations, partner meetings, media interviews, podcasts, and other events as they arise.

 - Manage, build out, and implement the Homecoming Project in LA.

 - Collaboratively work with senior and executive staff across Impact Justice and all community partners as assigned.

 - Project management: Manage various project deliverables, guide best practices and encourage iterative program refinement, manage program budget, effectively navigate challenges in program implementation, assess needs, identify helpful collaborators, and support and make high-stakes decisions.

 - In collaboration with THP Director, build out a dynamic, growing team.

 - Other duties as needed.

-Some travel is required to attend training, conferences, or visit the Impact Justice offices in Oakland and Washington DC, estimated to be less than 10%.
-Note, travel is contingent upon changes in COVID-19.
+Some travel is required to attend training, outreach and partner meetings, host and participate visits, conferences, and visits to the Impact Justice offices in Oakland and Washington DC, estimated to be less than 10%.
+In addition, this role may require limited evening and weekend commitments.

-Work schedule: Full-time, at 40-hrs per week, at least two days per week in the LA office.
+Work schedule: Full-time, at 40-hrs per week, under a hybrid model currently requiring at least two days per week in the LA office.